Who We Are

 A warmer planet, water scarcity and feeding a planet of 9 billion people are among the many challenges our kids will soon face.
 To prepare them for a world full of jobs we can’t yet envision, we do know that teaching self-reliance, resourcefulness and ingenuity will be more important than ever.

 Nikhil is responsible for finance and operations at i2 Learning, an organization that has partnered with institutions, such as MIT, to develop innovative STEM education programs.
 He previously has held roles in finance and technology at late stage startups in New York (RiskMetrics) and San Francisco (Zuora).
 Nikhil has an MBA from New York University.

-Michelle is part of Maker Faire’s Maker Relations team at Make: Media, and helps produce the flagship faires in New York, the Bay Area and Washington D.C.
+Michelle is the editorial producer for Quanta Magazine and is part of Maker Faire’s Maker Relations team at Maker: Media, and helps produce the flagship faires in New York, the Bay Area and Washington D.C.
 During the previous five years, she worked on STEAM education initiatives with organizations such as the NYC Department of Education.
 Michelle has a BFA from the School of Visual Art in New York.